 Best Picture nominee at Oscars that year, ‘An Education’ is best known for the outstanding performance from lead actress Carey Mulligan, who passes with a fantastic charm, decency, and perfection in her acting, overshadowing the other forgettable performances, including that of actor Peter Sarsgaard.
 Carey Mulligan astonishingly portrays the teen protagonist and flawlessly executes the transformations in the characters’ beliefs and personalities as she learns step-by-step throughout the film.

-Starring an ensemble, also including Dominic Cooper, Rosamund Pike, and Alfred Molina, ‘An Education’ is also known for its quite accurate and prolific setting of the 1960s British era, as well as for its setting of London city per the locations of that time.
+Starring an ensemble, also including Dominic Cooper, Rosamund Pike, and Alfred Molina, ‘An Education’ is also known for its entirely accurate and prolific setting of the 1960s British era, as well as for its setting of London city per the locations of that time.
 Despite three Academy Award nominations and a critically acclaimed performance from Mulligan, ‘An Education’ remains heavily underrated.
-You can watch the movie here.
+You can watch it here.

 7. Palo Alto (2013)

-This was Gia Coppola’s (granddaughter of Francis Ford Coppola) feature film debut that brilliantly stars amongst others, Emma Roberts and James Franco.
+This was Gia Coppola’s (granddaughter of Francis Ford Coppola) feature film debut that brilliantly stars Emma Roberts and James Franco, amongst others.
 Amid the adolescent life and endeavors of a young group of teenagers, April (Roberts) and her soccer coach, Mr. B (Franco), become involved in a more intimate relationship than the usual student-teacher correlating approach should be.
 A greatly constructed and drifting storyline, with well-defined characters seen from a dreamy and reckless world created by beautifully stylized cinematography, achieves an open retrospective into these varied souls of Palo Alto.
 You may watch the film here.

 6. As Good As It Gets (1997)